-The university requires that all students admitted as first-year freshmen (regardless of transfer credit standing) live in a university residence hall and carry a traditional meal plan for two academic-year semesters*, subject to the availability of space.
+The university requires that all students admitted as first-year freshmen (defined as any student who graduated from high school within one year of enrollment confirmation term) live in a university residence hall and carry a traditional meal plan for two academic-year semesters*, subject to the availability of space.
 Summer term(s) are not applicable toward this requirement.

 - Students that are younger than 16 years of age or older than 24 years of age should contact Student Housing prior to submitting a housing application

 - *Incoming spring transfer students who are still in their first matriculated year are required to live in a university residence hall and carry a traditional meal plan for the spring semester.